 Althea Gibson - First Black Athlete to Compete in International Tennis

-Another Jackie Robinson comparison, Althea Gibson became the first African American to compete in a pro-world tennis tour and in 1956, the first African American woman to win a Grand Slam title (French Championships).
+Another Robinson comparison, Althea Gibson became the first African American to compete in a pro-world tennis tour and in 1956, the first African American woman to win a Grand Slam title (French Championships).
 The following year, she would win Wimbledon and the U.S Nationals and repeat her wins in 1958.
 Her career would total 11 Grand Slam wins, which included six singles titles.

 Gibson's athletic accomplishments were considered revolutionary, making a huge social and psychological impact on the black community, as did Robinson's for baseball.
 Forty-three years would pass until another black female tennis player, Serena Williams, would win her first U.S. Open.